ordinaryDamian/UdOS/README.md

 ```
 ## Post-installation
 ### nerdfonts.sh
-script to install nerdfonts, open the file and comment (add # at the begging of the line) which fonts you do not want to install, be aware this script can take a long time to install
+script to install nerdfonts, open the file and comment (add # at the begging of the line) to fonts which you do not want to install, be aware this script can take a long time to install
 ```bash
 chmod +x nerdfonts.sh
 ./nerdfonts.sh
 ```
+After full installation was performed it is advised to fully restart the system